nethmi-i-j/Food-Delivery-Time-Predictor-Streamlit-Web-App/README.md

 ## Data Preprocessing

-Built a preprocessing pipelines (imputation for missing values handeling  + scaling + one-hot encoding) using scikit-learn to prevent data leakage.
+Built a preprocessing pipeline (imputation for missing values handeling  + feature scaling + one-hot encoding) using scikit-learn to prevent data leakage.

 ## Model Selection and Optimization